stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 # Ansible and Version Control

-Store your Ansible code in a source code repository.
+Store your Ansible playbooks and roles in a source code repository.
 Ansible files can be placed in the same repository as the other files for a project.

 For convenience, you may put the Ansible playbooks in the root of your repository.
 You can define playbooks as single YAML files, so in some cases, you do not need to create any directories at all for Ansible code.